How To Use Your PoleClinometer™

 From the Side (Sighting Across the Slope)

-Here the angle of the slope appears to be about half way between the angles of the lines marked “30” and “35”, so the slope angle is somewhere around 32 or 33 degrees.
+Here the angle of the slope appears to be about half way between the angles of the lines marked “30” and “35”, so the slope angle is around 32 or 33 degrees.

 From the Top (Sighting Down the Slope)

-Here the line marked “30” is curved slightly up, while the line marked “35” is curved slightly down, to about an equal degree, so the slope angle is somewhere around 32 or 33 degrees.
+Here the line marked “30” is curved slightly up, while the line marked “35” is curved slightly down, to about an equal degree, so the slope angle is around 32 or 33 degrees.

 Other Methods of Use + Tips & Tricks

 The two techniques described above will probably be the ones you’ll use most, but there are other ways to use your PoleClinometer too.
 Look for descriptions of additional PoleClinometer use modes to appear on this page in the not-too-distant future, along with some general tips and tricks for getting good accurate readings.
 If you come up with a creative way to use it, contact me so I can pass it along.